jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

   (b) on the final determination or abandonment of the proceeding on appeal (if notice of the appeal is given before the end of that period notice).

 ### 154 Powers of court
-(1) If, in proceedings under section 153, the court decides that any goods that are the subject of a determination made under section 146 are goods on or in physical relation to which an infringing sign is used, that have been imported other than for private and domestic use, the court must make an order that the goods be—
+(1) If, in proceedings under section 153, the court decides that any goods that are the subject of a determination made under section 146 are specified goods on or in physical relation to which an infringing sign is used, the court must make an order that the goods be—
   (a) forfeited to the Crown; or
   (b) destroyed; or
   (c) otherwise dealt with as the court thinks fit.